getcarina/getcarina.com/_troubleshooting/2016-02-09-run-container-using-custom-image.md

 **Kubernetes**

 This error message indicates that Kubernetes failed to pull the image.
-It can be caused by running a unpublished image on multi-node cluster, or when the image tag is `latest` and the image pull policy was not specified.
+It can be caused by running an unpublished image on multi-node cluster, or the image pull policy is not specified when the image tag is `latest`.

 ```
 $ docker build --tag <custom-image> .